 Tips for Visiting Websites on Your Surface

-You don’t always have to open Internet Explorer on your Surface to begin browsing.
-If you spot a web link inside a piece of e-mail, for example, tap the link.
-The Start screen’s Internet Explorer app appears automatically to display that website.
+You don’t always have to open Internet Explorer to begin browsing.
+If you spot a web link inside a piece of e-mail in the Mail app, for example, tap the link.
+Internet Explorer appears automatically, snapping itself alongside the Mail app to display that website.

-Return to your last visited site.
+Return to your last-visited site.
 Slide a finger inward from the screen’s left edge, as if you’re flipping back a page in a book, and the previous page returns into view.
-You can also slide a finger up from screen’s bottom until a menu appears; tap the left-pointing arrow.
-(Conversely, a tap on the Forward arrow returns to the site you left.)
+You can also slide a finger up from screen’s bottom until the App bar appears; then tap the left-pointing arrow.
+(Conversely, a tap on the right-pointing arrow returns to the site you left.)

-Type in a site’s address.
-Slide your finger up the page to fetch the menus and begin typing the site’s name in the address bar.
+Type a site’s address.
+Slide your finger up the page to fetch the App bar and begin typing the site’s name in the address bar.
 Press Enter, and the website opens.

 Visit a favorite site.
-When you tap in the address bar, described in the previous tip, look directly above the address bar.
+When you fetch the App bar and tap the Favorites icon (shown in the margin), look directly above the address bar.
 There, Windows lists three categories of sites: Pinned (sites you’ve pinned to the Start screen), Frequently Visited, and Favorites (sites you’ve marked as favorites).
 To scroll through them all, slide your finger from right to left.
 Tap a site’s name to revisit it.

 Revisit a previously visited site.
 As you begin typing a site’s name in the address bar, the browser checks your list of favorite sites, listing sites that match what you’re typing.
 If you spot your desired site’s name before you finish typing, tap the site’s name for a quick revisit.